A power outage can be inconvenient and frustrating, but here are a few ways to make it easier to cope with.

 Experiencing a total loss of power can be a frightening thing.
 You could be watching TV or having dinner with the family, when suddenly you’re plunged back into the Dark Ages.
 Not fun.

 First of all, don’t panic.
-Unless there’s a major emergency in your home or the local area, power outages are usually temporary.
+Unless there’s a major emergency in your home or the local area, power outages are usually brief.

 If you think the outage poses a threat to your life or property – like a powerline has come down outside – immediately call 000 and talk to an emergency operator.
 They’ll provide instructions on what to do next.